openbmc/phosphor-state-manager/README.md

 phosphor-state-manager implements states and state requests as defined in phosphor-dbus-interfaces for each object it supports.

 - [bmc][2]: The BMC has very minimal states.
-It is `Ready` once all services within the default.target have executed.
+It is `NotReady` when first started and `Ready` once all services within the default.target have executed.
+  It is `Quiesced` when a critical service has entered the failed state.
 The only state change request you can make of the BMC is for it to reboot itself.
-  - CurrentBMCState: NotReady, Ready
+  - CurrentBMCState: NotReady, Ready, Quiesced
   - RequestedBMCTransition: Reboot
+  - Monitored systemd targets: multi-user.target and
+    obmc-bmc-service-quiesce@.target
 - [chassis][3]: The chassis represents the physical hardware in which the system is contained.
 It usually has the power supplies, fans, and other hardware associated with it.
-It can be either `On` or `Off`.
+It can be either `On`, `Off`, or in a fail state.
+A `BrownOut` state indicates there is not enough chassis power to fully power on and `UninterruptiblePowerSupply` indicates the chassis is running on a UPS.
-  - CurrentPowerState: On, Off
+  - CurrentPowerState: On, Off, BrownOut, UninterruptiblePowerSupply
   - RequestedPowerTransition: On, Off
+  - Monitored systemd targets: obmc-chassis-poweron@.target,
+    obmc-chassis-poweroff@.target
 - [host][4]: The host represents the software running on the system.
 In most cases this is an operating system of some sort.
 The host can be `Off`, `Running`, `TransitioningToRunning`, `TransitioningToOff`, `Quiesced`(error